Furnace Repair Checklist

 - Make sure the control is switched to “heat” instead of “off” or “cool.”

 - Make certain the program is displaying the appropriate day and time and is programmed to “run.”
 If you’re having a hard time turning off the schedule, set the temperature by using the up/down arrows and using the “hold” button.
-This will force the heat to ignite if thermostat programming is causing trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees hotter than the room temperature.

 If your heater hasn’t started within several minutes, make certain that it has juice by changing the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater may not have power.

 If you utilize a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Refer to the manufacturer’s website for support.
 If you aren’t able to get your Wi-Fi thermostat to work, contact us at 204-728-0180 for heating and cooling service.

 2. Examine Breakers and Switches

 Next, check if your breaker and furnace switch are on.